Table of Contents[Hide][Show]

 Lastly, it is worth noting the ‘video integration’ feature as a ranking factor.

 In summary, it is quite an interesting study.
 I spend well about one hour looking at the infographic in detail and trying to draw conclusions and getting ideas for how to shape up internal strategies inhouse, but also to put to use on my personal humble web projects.
-The full infographic does delve into great visual details for each of the above groups.
+The full infographic (link removed) does delve into great visual details for each of the above groups.
 The information, in my view, are easy to digest both for SEO professionals and for non-SEOs too.

 I’m looking forward to a similar 2014 study produced by Searchmetrics, but ideally with a scope outside the US, eg: France or Spain.